 - Meanwhile, grate onions and ring out any excess water.
 Add onion to potatoes, along with most of the eggs (I'll begin by using ¾ of them, reserving the rest) , matzo meal, Kosher salt, baking powder, and black pepper, then mix well.
 If mixture seems too dry, add more egg a little at a time.

 - Drain on paper towels, then serve!
-Transfer latkes to a paper towel-lined cooling rack and immediately season with a sprinkle of kosher salt.
+Transfer latkes to a paper towel-lined cooling rack and immediately season with a sprinkle of Kosher salt.
 Repeat process with remaining latke mixture.
-Serve immediately or keep warm on baking sheets in an oven heated to 250F.
+Serve immediately or keep warm on baking sheets in an oven heated to 250°F (121°C).
 Serve with homemade applesauce or sour cream.

 Notes

-- Leftovers and storage: Store in an airtight container in a fridge for up to 3 days.
-To reheat, simply place the latkes on a baking sheet and bake at 350F for 10-15 minutes, or until heated through.
+- Leftovers and storage: Refrigerate in airtight containers for up to 3 days (though I’ve kept leftovers for up to a week when I double or triple the batch!).
+To reheat, place latkes on a baking sheet and warm at 350°F (177°C) for 10-15 minutes, or until heated through.

 Best Latke ever!!!!
 The best I ever made or ate, so crispy and delicious 5 lbs potatoes are not enough!